Kernix13/vision-grid-express/README.md

   - These affirmations are shown in the full-screen slider instead of your page notes.
 - Lightbox Slider
   - A full-screen modal that cycles through saved images.
-  - Adjustable timing between slides.
+  - The slider also displays the image's affirmation/goal statement created in the modal.
-  - Displays the image's affirmation/goal statement created in the modal.
+  - Adjustable timing between slides (6, 8, 10, 15 or 20 seconds).

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>